Amed Rosario Player Props: Guardians vs. Red Sox

-Amed Rosario -- with a slugging percentage of .513 in his past 10 games, including five extra-base hits -- will be in action for the Cleveland Guardians against the Boston Red Sox, with Brayan Bello on the hill, on April 29 at 4:10 PM ET.
+The Cleveland Guardians, including Amed Rosario and his .410 slugging percentage in past 10 games, including four extra-base hits but no homers), battle starter Chris Sale and the Boston Red Sox at Fenway Park, Sunday at 1:35 PM ET.

-He had a hitless showing in his most recent game (0-for-4) against the Red Sox.
+In his last game he had a hitless showing (0-for-5) against the Red Sox.

 Amed Rosario Game Info & Props vs. the Red Sox